crunchysoul/portfolio-1/README.md

 # <a id="TrelloBoard"></a>Trello Board
 I am using agile methodologies in building my project which is why I opened a public Trello board.
-This kept me organized all throughout the project and minimize the stress in remembering all the details and putting them into action.
+This kept me organized all throughout the project as it minimized the stress and it allowed me to remember all the details while I am building my ideas.
 ![](http://www.glenndimaliwat.com/assets/screenshots/trello-board.png)

 The trello board can be found at this [link](https://trello.com/b/pEZaMjod)